henri-egger/advent-calendar/README.md

 Available in testing at [advent-calendar.pages.dev](https://advent-calendar.pages.dev).

-Made using Create React App with Typescript.
+Made with React, Vite and TypeScript.

 ## Local development